 Alternatives: You can buy caffeine-free Green Tea, and it’s warm, hydrating, and full of antioxidants.

 You know you need to exercise; the most challenging part is motivating yourself.
 Yet, the more you exercise, the happier your body will be and the less stress you will likely retain.
 But it’s not just about making it to the gym; you could also find enjoyable ways to incorporate exercise into your daily life, which is especially important if you spend most of your day sitting down.
 Aim for a mixture of moderate (fast walking, cycling, hiking, etc.) and vigorous exercise (running, rapid cycling, martial arts), totaling 75 – 150 minutes per week, depending on your exercise type.
 If you constantly dread exercising, try something new – it could just be the type of workout you don’t like.

 6. Unwind and sleep

-Our addiction to screens is reducing our ability to fully unwind and making us more stressed and anxious in the process.
+Our addiction to screens is reducing our ability to unwind fully and making us more stressed and anxious.
 But why?
 It’s the blue light that our screens omit which are causing us to be more alert, through the release of cortisol, and less relaxed because it inhibits Melatonin (the sleep regulation hormone).
-If you do need to use your phone or laptop late at night, make sure you have an app like f.lux installed, or use Apple’s new Night Shift functionality to try and mitigate the damage.
+If you need to use your phone or laptop late at night, make sure you have an app like f.lux installed or utilize Apple’s new Night Shift functionality to try and mitigate the damage.

 Alternatives: finding a hobby that doesn’t involve a screen, even if you only do it a few times a week, could help you to unwind and hopefully sleep a little better.
 For instance: gardening, yoga, reading, coloring/painting, crafts, and meditation.